Dead On The Water by R.W.K. Clark

 One Of The Best Zombie Books Dead On The Water

 A family from the ship docks in Belize for an afternoon of shopping.
 While on shore, the daughter is bitten by a infectious dog, but it isn’t until they return to the ship and set off that things go terribly wrong.
-After she changes, she attacks a passenger, which sets off a chain of events that culminate in the ship being taken over with the flesh-eaters, and their living dead leader is none other than the captain.
+After she changes, she attacks a passenger, which sets off a chain of events that culminate in the ship being infested with the flesh-eaters, and their living dead leader is none other than the captain.
 Clark has written this tale in a manner that has the zombies being able to think things through and plan; the devious captain organizes the others to take over the ship, then they will head to land and do the same.
-There are only a handful of survivors on board, hiding and trying to figure out what to do to save their lives and get to land before the ship docks.
 Making this one of his best zombie books yet.

 But here’s the kicker.

 Simultaneously, at the lab in Belize where the girl was bitten, all of the rats have gone on murderous rampages.
-They have all been victims of experiments conducted by a now-dead scientist, whose parting words convey that there is no antidote for the sickness.
+They have all been victims of experiments conducted by a mad scientist.
 Now, his assistant must join forces with the CDC to contain the zombie outbreak in the lab before it manages to escape and the virus spreads out of control.

 ‘Dead on the Water’ is a fast-paced book that speeds along with action.
 One of the best things about this author is that he writes in a manner that really keeps things moving, and he effectively tells the story in a way that gets you through its pages in a short amount of time.
 You will like the realism of the ending, but Clark is known for this in his writing as well.
 With him you don’t really have to wonder ‘if’; you simply wonder ‘how’.
 Another reason why I added this novel to the best zombie books list.